lpasqualone/sunnyside-agency-landing-page/README.md

 * JavaScript for interactive elements

 **Where I can grow**
 * CSS Grid - I feel confident with Flexbox and comfortable with Grid.
-Was able to quickly search Grid tactics, but would like to be more well versed off the top of my head.
+Was able to quickly search and apply Grid tactics, but would like to be more well versed off the top of my head.
-*

-_______
+* More practice working with responsive design.
+I have a good handle on the process, but would like to be more efficent with experience in time.

 ## **Screenshots**